pankleks/TypeScriptBuilder/README.md

 ```
 ## Control attributes

+You can annotate your classes with below attributes to control generation:
 - `TSExclude` - skips generation of type or field
 - `TSAny` - skips type analysis, emits `any` instead